-Kehrer made the step up to the first team squad in the summer of 2015, although he only made a fleeting Bundesliga appearance that season, as a late substitute in a 3-0 win over Wolfsburg in February 2016.
-It was during the following campaign that he really seized his chance, coming in for suspended teammates Benedikt Höwedes and Naldo and doing an admirable job in their absence.
+Kehrer made the step up to the first-team squad in the summer of 2015, although he only made a fleeting Bundesliga appearance that season, as a late substitute in a 3-0 win over Wolfsburg in February 2016.
+It was during the following campaign that he really seized his chance, coming in for suspended colleagues Benedikt Höwedes and Naldo and doing an admirable job in their absence.

 Only a week before his heroics against Dortmund, Kehrer made his first appearance for the Germany Under-21s, coming off the bench in a friendly against England.
 Eligible to play for Burundi through his mother, he chose to represent the country of his father, Germany, and travelled to Poland that summer as Stefan Kuntz's side won the UEFA European Under-21 Championship.

 Though he only made one appearance at the tournament - in the semi-final win over England - Kehrer has since become a regular starter, and even wore the captain's armband in recent qualifying wins over Kosovo, Azerbaijan and Israel, with skipper Jonathan Tah out injured.
 Germany currently top their group as they bid to reach the 2019 edition of the U-21 Euro, for which Kehrer will still be eligible.

 The arrival of Domenico Tedesco last summer has done nothing to hinder his progress - quite the opposite, in fact.
 Kehrer thrived under the 32-year-old tactician, making a total of 27 top-flight starts in 2017/18, including every minute of the first 12 games of the season.
 A succession of assured displays helped Schalke to a second-place finish and drew the attention of Barcelona, with Eric Abidal - who knew a thing or two about defending - singling out the youngster for praise.